Old and new tech combined to change maple industry

 At the University of Vermont's Proctor Maple Research Center, sugarers are able to boil whenever they want.

-"We're getting more sap because we're able to spend more time in the woods," said Perkins.
+"We're getting more sap because we're able to spend more time in the woods," Perkins said.

 It's not new tech that's changing their game.